The Foreign Service Officer Test (FSOT)

 Beginning with the October 2019 FSOT, candidates’ written essays will be reviewed and scored, along with their Personal Narratives, in the Qualifications Evaluation Panel stage of the selection process.
 The essay will not be included in your FSOT score and no rescore will be allowed.
 Your FSOT score will be available to you within one to two days.

 Beginning with the February 2020 FSOT, as a part of the registration process, candidates will be asked to complete their Personal Narratives (PNs).
 Candidates will be asked to address the following six areas: Leadership Skills, Interpersonal Skills, Communication Skills, Management Skills, Intellectual Skills, and Substantive Knowledge.
 Each of the six PNs will consist of no more than 1,300 characters.

 Pearson VUE On Base Test Centers (OBTC) to Offer the FSOT

 Beginning with the February 2017 FSOT, the Foreign Service Officer Test will be offered at approximately 130 OBTC locations on U.S. military installations in U.S states and territories, Europe, Asia and the Middle East.
 The OBTCs will add additional appointment options during each testing window for those candidates with access to the included military bases.

 Use of Overseas Pearson Professional Centers

-The Board of Examiners will offer the FSOT at certain overseas Pearson Professional Centers (PPCs).
-PPCs are wholly owned by Pearson VUE and may not be in the capital.
+The Board of Examiners has expanded the number of overseas Pearson VUE testing sites for the FSOT.
 Embassies/Consulates located in other cities may continue to offer the test as their resources permit.
-Candidates testing in these locations must use their U.S. passports for identification verification.
+Candidates testing in locations outside the U.S. must use their U.S. passports for identification verification.